-The objective of this tenure split, as set out and approved in the Revised 2011 Island Plan, is to ensure that new homes meet the Island's specific housing needs: other forms of development, and/or tenure split will not, therefore, be approved.
+The objective of this tenure split, as set out and approved in the Revised 2011 Island Plan is to ensure that new homes meet the Island's specific housing needs.
+Other forms of development, and/or tenure split will not, therefore, be approved without consultation with the Strategic Housing Unit.